whyang15/F1L-scRNA-seq/README.md

 # F1L-scRNA-seq
 This is part of the Figure 1 Lab (F1L) internship emulator where we dive into the Kinker paper (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8135089/) to recreate the first figure of the paper.
 Through this process, I will learn the fundamentals of single-cell RNA sequencing (scRNA-seq), its use in cancer research and drug development, and how to analyze and interpret scRNA-seq data.
+&nbsp;

 ## Table of Contents
 - [Key Scientific Question](#the-key-scientific-question)